karthik07m/coredova-Sample-Ecommerce-app/README.md

 * If you want to support  in other devices jst change styling in css files

 # Issues:
-* Buletooth sharing not working.
+* Bluetooth sharing not working.